 Bethpage Schools is currently a member of the Nassau BOCES Bo-TIE network.
 Through this network, Bo-TIE provides member school districts with Internet Access through Lightower.
-As of May 2016, Bethpage Schools subscriber bandwidth is 200 Mbps (WAN) with 1 Gb connection between school buildings (LAN).
+As of April 2017, Bethpage Schools subscriber bandwidth is 300 Mbps (WAN) with 1 Gb connection between school buildings (LAN).
 The Bo-TIE network also has burstability built in, which allows Bethpage Schools to request additional bandwidth, as necessary.
-Our current bandwidth has adequately supported 832 computers and 2,566 mobile devices that depend on our network to access the Internet and other network resources.
-Our current district enrollment is 2,882 students.
-We do acknowledge ConnectEd and the FCC's broadband goal of 100 Mbps per 1,000 students enrolled in our district and as such will take the steps necessary to increase our bandwidth to meet this speed standard.
-For the 2016-17 school year, we have budgeted and planned to increase our bandwidth to 300 Mbps, allowing us to meet ConnectEd and FCC's speed standard.
+Our current bandwidth adequately supports 786 computers and 2,915 mobile devices that depend on our network to access the Internet and other network resources.
+Our current district enrollment is 2,920 students.
+We have acknowledged ConnectEd and the FCC's broadband goal of 100 Mbps per 1,000 students enrolled in our district and have taken the necessary measures to meet this speed standard based on our enrollment.